slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You make yourself rare by combining two or more relevant «pretty goods».
 Capitalism rewards things that are both rare and valuable.

+Hints:

-- use your transportable soft (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills (write a pitch, can you change somebody else opinion, make a 2 minute youtube, etc)
+- Use your transportable soft (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills (write a pitch, can you change somebody else opinion, make a 2 minute youtube, etc)
-- stuff that looks fun for you and looks like work for others.
+- Stuff that looks fun for you and looks like work for others.
-- take risks to boost your immune system.
+- Take risks to boost your immune system.

 > *"Your income is directly proportional to the need for what you do and your ability to do it."
 -- Jim Rohn [1930]*